 Working of Java Thread Pool

 The worker threads keep waiting for tasks to be assigned and get them executed.
-To create a thread pool ThreadPoolExecutor is used in Java.
+To create a thread pool, ThreadPoolExecutor is used in Java.
 The collection of runnable threads are responsible for managing the threads in the Java Thread pool.
 After this, the worker threads come in picture and form queues.
-These queues are monitored by the thread pool.
+The thread pool monitors these queues.

-The java.util.concurrent.Executors helps us with the factory and support methods that are needed for managing the threads.
+The java.util.concurrent.Executors help us with the factory and support methods that are needed for managing the threads.
 This class is also responsible for creating the thread pool.
-Now your next question might be what is this Executor?
+Now your next question might be, what is this Executor?
 Executor provides different classes which are a part of the utility class.

 Example of Java Thread Pool